DavisJP/OpenWeatherMapApp/README.md

 An app that displays 5 day weather forecast from http://openweathermap.org for London.

-This App was built to practice on MVP architecture, RxJava and Retrofit.
+This App was built to practice on MVVM architecture, Jetpack Compose, Dagger Hilt, RxJava and Retrofit.

 ### What's the current status ? ###

-- Currently the app lists the 5 day weather forecast for London
+- The app currently lists 5-day weather forecasts for London
-- It allows for switching the temperature between Celsius and Fahrenheit
+- Allows for switching the temperature scale between Celsius and Fahrenheit
 - Swipe to refresh list

 ### Configuration ###

-- This project was build with Android Studio Koala (2024.1.1)
+- This project was build with Android Studio Narwhal (2025.1.1)
-- It targets SDK 34 and minimum API 21 (Lollipop)
+- It targets SDK 35 and minimum API 21 (Lollipop)

 ### What could be done with more time ###